Phoenicia: Vassalage under the Assyrians and Babylonians (858–538 BC)

 Tyre, Byblos, and Sidon all rebelled against Assyrian rule.
 In 721 BC, Sargon II besieged Tyre and crushed the rebellion.
 His successor Sennacherib suppressed further rebellions across the region.
 During the seventh century BC, Sidon rebelled and was destroyed by Esarhaddon, who enslaved its inhabitants and built a new city on its ruins.
-By the end of the century, the Assyrians had been weakened by successive revolts, which led to their destruction by the Median Empire.
+Esarhaddon's mass purges of Assyrian state officials by execution greatly weakened the functioning of the Assyrian administrative state, and by the end of the seventh century BC, the Assyrian empire had been weakened by successive revolts.
+It experienced a swift and violent fall, destroyed by a Babylonian uprising and an invasion by the Medes.

 The Babylonians, formerly vassals of the Assyrians, took advantage of the empire's collapse and rebelled, quickly establishing the Neo-Babylonian Empire in its place.
 Phoenician cities revolted several times throughout the reigns of the first Babylonian kings: Nabopolassar (626–605 BC) and his son Nebuchadnezzar II (c.
 605 – c.
 562 BC).
 Nebuchadnezzar besieged Tyre, his siege commonly having been thought to have lasted thirteen years, although the city was not destroyed and suffered little damage.
 The consensus opinion in contemporary Phoenician historiography is that the thirteen-year siege began soon after the conquest of Jerusalem in 587 BC, and lasted from 585 BC through 573 BC.
 Among the writings of ancient historians, this detail about the length of Nebuchadnezzar's supposed thirteen-year siege of Tyre in the early sixth century BC can be found only in Josephus' first century writings, recorded almost 700 years after the date of the purported event.
 Helen Dixon proposes that the putative 'thirteen-year' siege was more likely several small-scale interventions in the region, or a limited blockade between the land-side city and its port.

 Persian period (539–332 BC)

 Phoenicians build pontoon bridges for Xerxes I of Persia during the second Persian invasion of Greece in 480 BC (1915 drawing by A. C. Weatherstone).

 In 539 BC, Cyrus the Great, king and founder of the Persian Achaemenid Empire, took Babylon.
 As Cyrus began consolidating territories across the Near East, the Phoenicians apparently made the pragmatic calculation of "[yielding] themselves to the Persians".
 Most of the Levant was consolidated by Cyrus into a single satrapy (province) and forced to pay a yearly tribute of 350 talents, which was roughly half the tribute that was required of Egypt and Libya.

-The Phoenician area was later divided into four vassal kingdoms—Sidon, Tyre, Arwad, and Byblos—which were allowed considerable autonomy.
-Unlike in other areas of the empire, there is no record of Persian administrators governing the Phoenician city-states.
-Local Phoenician kings were allowed to remain in power and given the same rights as Persian satraps (governors), such as hereditary offices and the minting of coinage.
+The Phoenician area was later divided into four vassal kingdoms —Sidon, Tyre, Arwad, and Byblos — which were afforded considerable autonomy.
+Unlike in other areas of the Achaemenid Empire, no records of Persian administration of Phoenician city-states exist Local Phoenician kings were allowed to remain in power and given the same rights as Persian satraps (governors), such as hereditary offices and the minting of coinage.